aiven/aiven-docs/docs/products/mysql/howto/connect-from-cli.md

 ### Variables

-These are the placeholders you need to replace in the code sample:
+These are the placeholders to replace in the code sample:

 | Variable        | Description                                      |
 | --------------- | ------------------------------------------------ |